meilisearch/documentation/learn/security/tenant_tokens.md

 const yourApiKeyPrefix = meiliSearchApiKey.slice(0,8);
 ```

+`apiKey` must be a valid Meilisearch API key.
+A tenant token will have access to the same indexes as the API key you use when generating it.
+When generating a tenant token payload, you should only supply the first 8 characters of a key.

 Your payload must also contain a `searchRules` object.
 The following example would force all searches made with the token to only return results with a `user_id` of `1`:

 ```js